Horley: History

 In the past the Weald was a densely forested and water-logged clay area.
 During Saxon times, the Manor of Horley came under the control of the Benedictine Abbey of St Peter at Chertsey.
 In the Domesday Book of 1086, the Manor was within the hundred known as Cherchefelle which in 1199 became known as Reigate.
 The Manor passed to Henry VIII on the Dissolution of the Monasteries in 1539 and changed hands several times during the next sixty years.

-About 1 mi to the east is the overgrown but well-preserved site of Thunderfield Castle, a twelfth-century ring and bailey castle.
+About 1 mi to the east is the overgrown but well-preserved site of Thunderfield Castle, a twelfth-century motte and bailey castle.

 In 1602 it became the property of Christ's Hospital in London and the original map of the manor is now held at the Guildhall in the City of London.
 This shows that Horley consisted of three hamlets around a huge open common.
 One was around the area occupied by St Bartholomew's Church and the Six Bells public house; another by the River Mole and the third in Horley Row where some of Horley's oldest buildings can still be seen.

 The Common was enclosed in 1816, new roads were laid and the intervening land was sold.
 In 1809 and later in 1816, two turnpikes were introduced to allow the operation of regular coach services from London to Brighton.
 The railway was laid in 1841 and a station was built in the town.
 From that position, and from that date, Horley grew at a slow rate until 1950.
 Since then its population has doubled as it became a dormitory town for London commuters.